Best Switzerland Travel Tips For An Amazing Trip

 I go as far as saying, that Switzerland is one of the safest places in Europe – maybe even in the world!
 Thus, I highly recommend Switzerland as a solo travel destination.

 Just watch out for the cows that might stand in your way and don’t even bother to move.
-Or worst case scenario, they chase you (yes, this has happened a couple of times, and though they were actually chasing my little dog for unknown reasons, I had to find out, I am a pretty fast runner, too if I have to).
+Or worst case scenario, they chase you (yes, this has happened a couple of times, and though they were actually chasing my little dog for unknown reasons, I had to find out, that I am a pretty fast runner, too if I have to).

 Drinking Water in Switzerland